 Volunteers are subject to the rules and regulations in the Volunteer Procedure Statement.

-- All volunteers must complete a volunteer application form.
+- All volunteers must complete a volunteer application.
 Volunteers must be age 16 or older, except with approval of a division volunteer supervisor.

-- The Library has a responsibility to ensure that the volunteer force augments staff effort while meeting the individual's need for a meaningful volunteer experience.
-If there is not a job available, the volunteer will be informed that his/her application will be kept on file for a minimum of one year and he/she will be contacted if there is an appropriate opening.
+- The library has a responsibility to ensure that the volunteer force augments staff efforts while meeting the individual's need for a meaningful volunteer experience.
+If no appropriate volunteer position is available, the volunteer will be informed that his/her application will be kept on file for a minimum of one year and he/she will be contacted if there is an appropriate opening.

-- Volunteers are expected to wear identification badges when working for the Library.
-They shall have access to staff restrooms and lounge during their work hours.
-When volunteering, volunteers must follow division rules with regard to food and beverage in the Library.
+- Volunteers wear identification badges when working for the library.
+They will have access to staff restrooms and lounges during their work hours.
+When volunteering, volunteers must follow division rules with regard to food and beverage in the library.

 - Volunteers may not wear perfume, cologne, scented aftershave, strong smelling lotion or other products while at work.
 Offensive body odors also are prohibited.
 If a complaint is made volunteers will be asked to correct the situation.

-- During working hours, volunteers are expected to present a neat and clean appearance and to dress according to the requirements of their division.
+- During working hours, volunteers are expected behave in a professional manner, presenting a neat and clean appearance and dressing according to the requirements of their division and the task.

-- Volunteers will be informally evaluated on an ongoing basis and will work under an at-will status and may be discharged without cause or notice.
+- Volunteers will be informally evaluated on an ongoing basis and will work on an at-will status.
+Volunteers may be discharged without cause or notice.

 return to the Volunteer page